SciEcon/Intelligent-Economics-XAI-Autumn-2021/project4/techInstr.md

     - Linux: Control + Alt + 6

     When you press these keys, a grey box as below will appear, inside which you can write your code.
   - Embed using Github Gist

     Github Gist is a much more appealing and readable option compared to directly embedding using Medium.
 Check [This Website](https://medium.com/nerd-for-tech/how-to-embed-code-in-medium-4bd380c8102d) for a tutorial.

+- [PubPub](https://www.pubpub.org/) PubPub is an open-source publishing platform for open access to content.
+PubPub supports some latex features and is handy to use.
+PubPub is a quite new platform but it provides a lot of official instruction and guidelines.
+Check this [guideline](https://v3.pubpub.org/pub/howto) to get started.
+  - Check this [website](https://www.pubpub.org/explore) for example pubs created by PubPub.
+  - [PubPub Help](https://help.pubpub.org/) The PubPub helping page provides a lot of useful information, you can get solutions to most problems here.

+- [Whimsical](https://whimsical.com/) Whimsical is a handy, easy-to-use web application for creating beautiful and neat graphical content such as a flowchart.
+Check out their [official YouTube channel](https://www.youtube.com/channel/UCpiKdJs1taP6RrHFDk7qJbg) for more details.
+- [Canva](https://www.canva.com/) Canva is a graphic design platform that can be used for various types of visual content.
+Check this [YouTube video](https://www.youtube.com/watch?v=zJSgUx5K6V0) to get started.
+- [Bit.Ai](https://bit.ai/) Bit.Ai is an online application for creating online documents with collaborations.
+Check the [official YouTube channel](https://www.youtube.com/channel/UCSbFubL7MpMdykzjeagICQg) for tutorials and more instructions.
+- [zoho](https://www.zoho.com/index1.html) Zoho is a web-based online office integrating a lot of business functionalities including word processing, database, conferencing, etc. Watch this [YouTube Video](https://www.youtube.com/watch?v=sdToWprokPw) to get started.
+- Animation Open Source Software:
+  - [manim](https://github.com/3b1b/manim) Manim is an engine for precise programmatic animations, designed for creating explanatory math videos.
+Check [documentation](https://3b1b.github.io/manim/) for more detail.
+  - [Krita](https://krita.org/en/) Krita is a painting application with functionalities for making frame-by-frame animations.
+Check this [YouTube Video](https://www.youtube.com/watch?v=48pwrr4gPOA) for the tutorial.
+  - [matplotlib](https://matplotlib.org/) You can also create animation with matplotlib.
+Check this [Article](https://www.youtube.com/watch?v=48pwrr4gPOA) for the tutorial.
+  - [blender](https://matplotlib.org/) Blender is an open-source 3D animation software.
+Check this [YouTube Series](https://www.youtube.com/watch?v=nIoXOplUvAw&list=PLjEaoINr3zgFX8ZsChQVQsuDSjEqdWMAD) for the tutorial.